Skip to content

 Services Exposure

-• url that defines the base url or IP used to derive the url/IP where each single service of the sute will be exposed
+• url that defines a base url or IP used to derive the url/IP where each single service of the sute will be exposed

-• routing that defines the method to use to multiplex the different services of the suite from the url.
+• routing that defines the method used to multiplex the different services of the suite .

 • http://192.168.100.30/